 - Try a fitted collarless double breasted coat with vertical darts.
 Key is to focus on great fit in the shoulders and bust.

-- Princess cut blazers and dresses slenderize.
+- Princess cut blazers and dresses slenderize your body.
 They curve up from the waist to the shoulders and draw the attention up to your shoulders and down to your waist.

 - Pick clothes in substantial, crisp fabrics like cotton or poplin.

 - Add your brooches about an inch under your collarbone halfway between the collarbone and your armpit like Liz Taylor often did when she wore a LBD.
 This trick draws the eyes away from your cleavage and breasts.
-See the guide at the link for how to accessorize with brooches.
+See this guide on how to accessorize with brooches.